FieteO/doccano_spacy/README.md

 #### Set parameters
 In the next step, we are specifying the request properties.
-![Step 2: Set params, set request properties](docs/doccano_automl_setparams_one.png)
+![Step 2: Set params, set request properties](docs/doccano_automl_setparams_one.png) If all is configured correctly, the test should return a valid response.
 ![Step 2: Set params, test the configuration](docs/doccano_automl_setparams_two.png)

 #### Set a template